-If you’ve ever noticed Daddy Long Legs (Crane Fly’s) flying around your garden then you might want to check for these little nuisances next time you go out, Leatherjackets (the Daddy Long Legs’ larvae) are annoying little pests that eat away at your grass roots.
-In most cases, if your grass is strong enough to resist their attack, you will hardly even notice them but if you find them in numbers then you’ll begin to see some serious damage.
+If you have ever noticed Daddy Long Legs (Crane Flies) flying around your garden then you might want to check for these little nuisances next time you go out.
+Leatherjackets (the Daddy Long Legs’ larvae) are annoying little pests that eat away at your grass roots.
+In most cases, if your grass is strong enough to resist their attack, you will hardly even notice them but if you find them in large numbers then you will begin to see some serious lawn damage.

-As Crane Fly’s are most apparent during the end of summer and autumn, this is the point where they’ll be laying their eggs.
-Given time for them to hatch and begin feeding, the Leatherjackets will start causing damage the following spring so make sure you check for them on a yearly basis.
-But in saying that winters are starting to heat up a little so you could see the eggs hatching a little earlier, that’s why I think you should familiarise yourself with the signs so you’re prepared.
+To be able to deal with Leatherjacket infestation you need to understand their life-cycle.
+Daddy Long Legs or Crane Flies are most apparent during the end of summer and autumn, as this is the time when they will be laying their eggs (they bury their eggs in the soil).
+Given time for the eggs to hatch and begin feeding, the Leatherjackets will start causing damage to your lawn the following spring.
+I would recommend that you check for them on a yearly basis.
+But in saying that winters are starting to be a little warmer now, so you could see the eggs hatching a little earlier, that is why I think you should familiarise yourself with the signs so you are prepared and one step ahead.

 There are just a few signs that indicate the presence of a Leatherjacket: